Eila Campbell: Career

-Campbell began working at Birkbeck College as an assistant lecture in 1945.
-She continued to work at Birkbeck throughout her academic career.
+Campbell began working at Birkbeck College as an assistant lecturer in 1945.
+She worked closely with Eva Germaine Rimington Taylor, supporting publication of her final book and establishing a lecture in her name.

+Campbell continued to work at Birkbeck throughout her academic career.
 She was made a lecturer in 1948, reader in 1963 and in 1970 became a full professor and the head of the geography department at the college.
 She retired from Birkbeck in 1981.

-Campbell was chosen by Henry Clifford Darby to jointly edit his book, Domesday Geography of England which she also contributed to.
-She also edited the international journal, Imago Mundi, for 20 years.
+Campbell was chosen by Henry Clifford Darby to jointly edit his book, Domesday Geography of England, to which she also contributed.
+She edited the international journal, Imago Mundi, for 20 years.

 Campbell was also a long term member of the councils of the Society for Nautical Research and the Hakluyt Society and was the honorary secretary of the latter organisation for around 20 years.

 She was also a long term member of the Royal Geographical Society.
 Between 1971 and 1975, she served on the society's council and was a member of the library and maps committee for over 20 years.
-She also president of the society's sub-committee for cartography.
+Campbell was president of the society's sub-committee for cartography.

 The Royal Society awarded her with the Murchison Award in 1979.
 She retired in 1981.

-Professor Campbell was awarded with the R. V. Tooley Award from the International Map Collectors’ Society in 1989.
+Professor Campbell was awarded with the R. V. Tooley Award from the International Map Collectors' Society in 1989.

 Hoonaard reports that Campbell's topic of research was becoming unfashionable in her later life and that after her death on 12 July 1994, courses on the history of cartography disappeared from the University of London's curriculum and replaced with courses which instead focused on quantitative techniques.

 Birkbeck established a series of lectures on geography in her name in 1995.